paul-barry-kenzan/pipeline-test-node/README.md

-Pipeline-validate-js
+## Pipeline-validate-js

-Pipeline that allows you to validate the js files within your project.
+Gulp Pipeline that allows you to validate the js files within your project.
+It uses JSHint and JSCS to complete the tasks.